mindspore-ai/mindquantum/tutorials/benchmarks/qaoa/README.md

 These scripts are going to test the performance between MindQuantum and PaddlePaddle Quantum with QAOA algorithm.

-Please install PaddlePaddle Quantum before runing these scripts.
+Please install PaddlePaddle Quantum before running these scripts.

 ## MindQuantum